 As Flood Hazard Leader, the Department for Environment and Water (DEW) takes a leadership and coordination role for the planning of activities relating to flood in South Australia.
-This role is led by the Fire and Flood Management Unit within DEW.
+This role is led by the Fire and Flood Management Branch within DEW.

 For more information about how to prepare for a flood or what to do in the event of a flood, visit the SES FloodSafe page.

 For current information on flooding, such as flood warnings, rainfall and river levels, visit the Bureau of Meteorology page.